leapdao/docs/docs/spending-tutorial.md

 We will use a command-line script located at `tools/hashLockCondition.js` in `spending-conditions` repository to deploy our condition and interact with it.
 The source code of the script can be found [here]( https://github.com/leapdao/spending-conditions/blob/master/tools/hashLockCondition.js).

-The script takes two arguments. `hashLockCondition <token address> <message sender address>` which would replace `spenderAddr` abd `tokenAddr` hardcoded in our Spending Condition.
+The script takes two arguments. `hashLockCondition <token address> <message sender address>` which would replace `spenderAddr` and `tokenAddr` hardcoded in our Spending Condition.
 To deploy the script simply:

 1. (Optional) You can set `RPC_URL` environmental variable like so `RPC_URL=https://testnet-node1.leapdao.org` to ensure your spending condition would be deployed to LeapDAO testnet.
 If `RPC_URL` is not set, the script should be pointed at LeapDAO testnet by default.
 2. Execute the `tools/hashLockCondition.js` script.
 As first argument paste *Token contract address* displayed on your [wallet](https://testnet.leapdao.org/wallet) page.
 As second argument use your address displayed on wallet page as *My address*.
-The script will keep printing `Calling: plasma_unspent [<condition address>]` untill it recieves transaction that we will sign in the next step.
+The script will keep printing `Calling: plasma_unspent [<condition address>]` untill it receives transaction that we will sign in the next step.
 3. Go to your leapDAO [wallet](https://testnet.leapdao.org/wallet) page and transfer some amount of LEAP tokens to the address that appears on your command line.
 You will need to sign transaction using Metamask browser plugin.

 #### Verification

-Once the spending condition has recieved your funds, you will see some raw input printed on command line and script will gracefully exit.
-The final step is to verify if script has indeed submitted both the spening condition and transaction to the LeapDAO testnet:
+Once the spending condition has received your funds, you will see some raw input printed on command line and script will gracefully exit.
+The final step is to verify if script has indeed submitted both the spending condition and transaction to the LeapDAO testnet:

-1. Once deployed spending condition recieves transaction we signed in *deployment* step, raw transaction data would be printed to command line.
+1. Once deployed spending condition receives transaction we signed in *deployment* step, raw transaction data would be printed to command line.
 2. In order to see what happened once your transaction was submitted to testnet copy the hash following the string `transaction hash:` and paste it into LeapDAO block [explorer](https://testnet.leapdao.org/explorer).

 If spending condition has succeeded (as it should in our example, assuming valid `<token address>` and `<message sender address>` were passed as arguments to the script) block explorer will show a page containing details of the transaction that was submitted.